Prohibition of Kohen defilement by the dead: Enclosures

-A non-Jew
+Non-Jews

 There is a Tannaic dispute as to whether the prohibition of defilement is applicable to the corpse of a non-Jew.
-Rabbi Shimon bar Yochai opines that the prohibition does not apply while others maintain that it does.
+Rabbi Shimon bar Yochai claims that the corpses of non-Jews do not cause defilement, but the Gemara goes on questioning this claim and comes to no clear conclusion.

 Exceptions

 Meit mitzvah, commandment of burying

 The Talmud prescribes that if a priest, even the High Priest, chances upon a corpse by the wayside, and there is no one else in the area who can be called upon to bury it, then the priest himself must forgo the requirement to abstain from defilement and perform the burial of this person (a meit mitzvah).

 Death of a nasi

 The Talmud Yerushalmi and Talmud Bavli quote an instance where the restriction of a kohen to defile himself to a corpse was ostensibly waived.
 In the case of the death of a nasi (top rabbinic leader of a religious academy).
 The Talmud relates that when Judah haNasi died, the priestly laws forbidding defilement through contact with the dead were temporarily suspended, for the specific purpose of making possible full participation of his burial ceremony.

 However, there is a dispute among the commentators of the Talmud over whether the severe biblical prohibition itself was suspended.
 Some indeed maintain so, yet others explain that the prohibition waived was only a lesser prohibition regarding 'beit hapras', (a field in which there is a lost and unmarked grave).